EddyVerbruggen/SocialSharing-PhoneGap-Plugin/README.md

 Facebook with prefilled message - as a workaround for [this Facebook Android bug](https://developers.facebook.com/x/bugs/332619626816423/).

 * On Android the user will see a Toast message with a message you control (default: "If you like you can paste a message from your clipboard").
-* On iOS this function behaves the same as `shareViaFacebook`.
+* On iOS this function used to behave the same as `shareViaFacebook`, but since 4.3.18 a short message is shown prompting the user to paste a message (like Android).
+This message is not shown in case the Fb app is not installed since the internal iOS Fb share widget still supports prefilling the message.
 ```html
 <button onclick="window.plugins.socialsharing.shareViaFacebookWithPasteMessageHint('Message via Facebook', null /* img */, null /* url */, 'Paste it dude!', function() {console.log('share ok')}, function(errormsg){alert(errormsg)})">msg via Facebook (with errcallback)</button>
 ```